 Oei was a state minister from 1963 until March 1966, when then- Major General Suharto took over power from Sukarno following a failed coup d'etat six months earlier largely blamed on the Indonesian Communist Party.

-Oei, however, denied his involvement in the coup.
-In his memoirs, he charged that the main culprits of the attempted coup attempt were the U.S. Central Intelligence Agency (CIA), along with elements in the Indonesian army and some communist leaders.
+Oei denied his involvement in the coup.
+In his memoir, he charged that the main culprits of the attempted coup attempt were the U.S. Central Intelligence Agency, along with elements in the Indonesian army and some communist leaders.

 Based on his role as an official assigned by Sukarno to investigate the mass killings during the period described in the hit Academy Award-winning film, The Year Of Living Dangerously, Oei revealed in his memoir that thousands of innocent people were killed throughout the country just to make way for military rule.